chadramsey/chadramsey.github.io/_posts/2018-12-23-nes-emulation-three.md

 20 -> JSR - Jump to Subroutine (6 cycles)
 a2 -> LDX - Load X Register (2 cycles)
 ```
+*"A sample of opcode to instruction set translations."*

 And so on - a standard ROM contains thousands of opcode sequences.